Appverse-Archive/appverse-mobile/README.md

 # Appverse Mobile

 This repository contains the Java, C# and HTML implementations for the core interfaces, platform specific code and runtime of the Appverse Mobile platform.
+Appverse Mobile is a multi-platform mobile development framework allows developers to use HTML5, JavaScript, CSS3 and to leverage native functionalities of a mobile device to build apps from a common codebase.

 The following modules are contained within this repository: